umrosbrian/python_package_template/README.md

 This repo is a template for a pip installable package.
-After cloning the repo, without changing directories, execute `python3 python_package_template/set_package_name.py -p <new package name>`.
+After cloning the repo, without changing directories, execute `python python_package_template/set_package_name.py -p <new package name>`.
 Read the output of the script for further instructions.